Katy Hudson (album): Release and promotion

 The album was released on March 6, 2001.
-It was released on two formats: the standard CD and cassette tape.
-The album was a commercial failure for bankrupted Red Hill Records, only selling between 100 and 200 copies.
+It was a commercial failure for bankrupted Red Hill Records, only selling between 100 and 200 copies.

 Tour

-To promote the album, Hudson went on the Strangely Normal Tour, with Phil Joel, Earthsuit, and V*Enna and later embarked on 46 solo performances throughout the United States.
+To promote the album, Hudson embarked on Phil Joel's The Strangely Normal Tour as an opening act, with Earthsuit and V*Enna joining her.
+She later embarked on 46 solo performances throughout the United States.

-Charts
+Chart performance

-The song "Trust in Me" spent two weeks on the Radio & Records Christian Rock chart, peaking at number 17.
+The song "Trust in Me" spent three weeks on the Radio & Records Christian Rock chart, peaking at number 17.
 "Search Me" also appeared on the Christian CHR chart, spending three weeks and peaking at number 23.

 Critical reception

 The album received generally mixed reviews from critics.
-Stephen Thomas Erlewine from AllMusic awarded the record three stars out of five, stating that with the album, Hudson had "betray[ed] a heavy, heavy debt to Alanis Morissette".
-Erlewine described the record's overall sound as "the kind of assaultive, over-produced Wall of Sound that some CCM rockers do in order to prove they're contemporary".
+Stephen Thomas Erlewine from AllMusic and The Phantom Tollbooth's Andy awarded the record three stars out of five.
+Erlewine wrote that on the album, Hudson betrays "a heavy, heavy debt to Alanis Morissette".
+He concluded that "as an album, Katy Hudson is only instructive as the first act in a prefab pop star's career, to show that she has talent but that she was mismarketed -- and that she couldn't quite fit as a Christian singer, either, so everybody is better off with Katy tasting cherry chapstick instead of communion wine".
+Argyrakis stated that Hudson having been reared in church had "paid off", and noted that "Although a mere pop lightweight, it's hard to ignore Hudson's sincerity and lyrical maturity."

 Christianity Today writer Russ Breimeier was positive about Katy Hudson, highlighting Hudson's songwriting style for being "insightful and well matched to the emotional power" of Hudson's music.
 He further deemed Hudson a "young talent" and expected to hear more from her in the next year.
-Similarly, Tony Cummings from Cross Rhythms also considered Hudson to be a "vocal talent", recommending readers to listen to the album.
-The Phantom Tollbooth's Andy Argyrakis stated that Hudson having been reared in church had "paid off", and noted that "Although a mere pop lightweight, it's hard to ignore Hudson's sincerity and lyrical maturity."
+Similarly, Tony Cummings from Cross Rhythms also considered Hudson to be a "vocal talent", recommending readers to listen to the album and rating it nine stars out of ten.
 DEP from Billboard, also calling Hudson a talent, classified the record as "textured modern-rock collection that is equal parts grit and vulnerability" and "impressive".